Jenkins X : An opinionated cloud native CI/CD tool (series blog-1)

 Proceed ahead only after the EKS cluster is in active state.

-To verify you are able to communicate to EKS cluster from your workstation, run below command
+To verify you can communicate to EKS cluster from your workstation, run the below command:

 You will see similar output.